 You should be able to follow simple verbal instructions and be prepared to work physically and vocally.

-Exercises will be demonstrated and work supported by resources.
+Exercises will be demonstrated and work supported by hand-outs.

 You should be prepared to speak in front of the group.